-Rat Study Shows Early Mental Training May Aid Later Brain Function By Rick Nauert PhD Senior News Editor Reviewed by John M. Grohol, Psy.D. on August 23, 2012
+Rat Study Shows Early Mental Training May Aid Later Brain Function.
+By Rick Nauert PhD Senior News Editor Reviewed by John M.

-Mice Study Suggests Brain Switch Implicated in PTSD By Rick Nauert PhD Senior News Editor Reviewed by John M.
+Mice Study Suggests Brain Switch Implicated in PTSD.
+By Rick Nauert PhD Senior News Editor Reviewed by John M.

 As science has long suspected, overall brain size matters somewhat, accounting for about 6.7 percent of individual variation in intelligence.
 More recent research has pinpointed the brain’s prefrontal cortex, a region just behind the forehead, as a critical hub for high-level mental processing, with activity levels there predicting another 5 percent of variation in individual intelligence.
 Now, new research from Washington University in St. Louis suggests that another 10 percent of individual differences in intelligence can be explained by the strength of neural pathways connecting the left prefrontal cortex to the rest of the brain.
 Published in the Journal of Neuroscience, the findings establish “global brain connectivity” as a new approach for understanding human intelligence.
-Brain imaging can predict how intelligent you are, study finds
+How will we build an artificial human brain?

-Paralyzed Rats Learn to Walk Again Paralyzed rats learned to walk again after a combination of electro-chemical stimulation to their injured spines and intensive rehabilitation therapy.
+Scientists use light to control brain with flick of a switch.
+How Do You Assemble a Brain?
+Randomly.
+Paralyzed Rats Learn to Walk Again.
+Paralyzed rats learned to walk again after a combination of electro-chemical stimulation to their injured spines and intensive rehabilitation therapy.

 We might learn something about how thoughts and consciousness are formed.
 At the very least, our improved understanding of neuron communication would help biologists study the brain with more precision than ever before.
 Heather Clark, an associate professor of pharmaceutical sciences at Northeastern University, has received a $300,000 Young Faculty Award from the Defense Advanced Research Projects Agency to explore neural cell communication using her expertise in nanosensors.